downquark7/resume-builder/README.md

 ## Usage

 - Rewrite pipeline: Build a YAML resume via staged LLM prompts (clean -> shorten -> YAML).
-It prints a status message before each LLM call, and logs every LLM output to a file.
+It prints a status message before each LLM call, logs every LLM output to a file, and then attempts to generate a PDF using the yamlresume CLI.

 ```
-python -m scripts.rewrite_fetch_job_and_build_yaml_resume \
+python -m scripts.build_resume \
   --job-url "https://example.com/jobs/123" \
   --data-dir ./data \
   --out ./resume.yaml \